 The most popular sports in America are available for fantasy games, such as football (NFL), baseball (MLB), basketball (NBA), and hockey (NHL).

-Though those are the usually supported sites, some sites offer different sports such as Golf, NASCAR, soccer, martial arts, and eSports (like Dota).
+Though those are the usually supported sites.
+Some sites offer different sports such as Golf, NASCAR, soccer, martial arts, and eSports (like Dota).

 Even more, sports are available on some sites.

-An agreement was signed by FanDuel and DraftKings to not offer contests that base in college sports, though some companies still offer them.
+An agreement was signed by FanDuel and DraftKings to not offer contests that base in college sports.
+Though some companies still offer them.

 Is it legal to play on Daily Fantasy Sports websites?

 This is a good question.
 Legality is an important issue for DFS.
 The shortest answer is that in the US at least it depends on the state you are in.
-All around the world, daily fantasy sports websites are considered as a gamble, and they require a special gaming license to operate.
+All around the world, daily fantasy sports websites are considered as a gamble, and they need a special gaming license to operate.
 In the US, it gets trickier than that.

 This is the reason many people claim the law was not supposed to regulate DFS (including the-the UIGEA law’s author, for what is worth).
 They believe the law excludes DFS, besides the idea that state law goes first than federal law.

-Many attorneys from all around the States are in the opinion that DFS should be considered illegal gambling under the law of the state, and this has been a reason for debates in some states, such as New York, Illinois, and Texas.
-Besides those states which a negative view of DFS, there’s some others where DFS is considered as an operation that is done in a gray area, according to attorneys that specialize in this kind of issue.
+Many attorneys from all around the States are in the opinion that DFS should be considered illegal gambling under the law of the state.
+And this has been a reason for debates in some states, such as New York, Illinois, and Texas.
+Besides those states which a negative view of DFS.
+There’s some others where DFS is considered as an operation that is done in a gray area, according to attorneys that specialize in this kind of issue.

 So, it’s confusing to try to figure out where playing DFS is allowed, so lawmakers are working towards a law that would make this clear.